Career Development Process

 - Company Specific Websites – Conduct research on a company of interest.
 Find the company website online and look around.
 Investigate the company’s goals & initiatives, and see if it is a good fit for your personality, interests & goals.

-Contact Aaron Meyer in the Office of Career Development for additional help & guidance!
+Contact Michelle Christopherson in the Office of Career Development for additional help & guidance!